- by Liffity

 10. The auspicious time to put up a flag is during the Chinese New Year

 The best and auspicious time to put up these flags is during the Chinese New Year and if you gather your family and well-wishers while doing so, the flags then are said to have a positive impact on your life.

 So, these are some things which you should know about Buddhists prayers flags before hanging them up.

 Based on the document and materials, prayer flag was given birth by Tibetan ancestors at the rite of worshipping the Mountain God.
-With all kinds of Buddhism sutras and wild animals patterns, prayer flag is a part of Tibetan traditional Bon and Buddhism culture.
-Influenced by other excellent ethnic cultures, prayer flag has shaped its unique features and plays an important role in Tibetan lives and cultures.
+With all kinds of Buddhism sutras and wild animals patterns, a prayer flag is a part of Tibetan traditional Bon and Buddhism culture.
+Influenced by other excellent ethnic cultures, a prayer flag has shaped its unique features and plays an important role in Tibetan lives and cultures.